-Table 1 shows the profiles of some real projects in chronological order: TOOMS, a CASE tool to specify, verify, test and assess real-time systems; ICOOMM, a computerized numerical control for milling machines; QV, a library providing a uniform object-oriented support for MOTIF and X; LIOO, a lectern/editor for music scores reused as the basis for project MOODS; ICCOC, ESPRIT HPCN project, a distributed system for integrating CAD/CAM activities on numerical control machines; MOODS, ESPRIT HPCN project, a distributed system of music lecterns for orchestras and music schools; MUPAAC, ESPRIT HPCN project, a distributed system of control based on Ethernet, PCI and CANBUS.
+Table 1 shows the profiles of some real projects in chronological order: TOOMS, a CASE tool to specify, verify, test and assess real-time systems; ICOOMM, a computerized numerical control for milling machines; QV, a library providing a uniform object-oriented support for MOTIF and X; LIOO, a lectern/editor for music scores reused as the basis for project MOODS; ICCOC, ESPRIT HPCN project, a distributed system for integrating CAD/CAM activities on numerical control machines; MOODS, ESPRIT HPCN project, a distributed system of music schools; MUPAAC, ESPRIT HPCN project, a distributed system of control based on Ethernet, PCI and CANBUS.

+Most of these projects were carried out by using heterogeneous teams, in the sense that they included people from

+- 1. some industries,

-Most of these projects were carried out by using heterogeneous teams, in the sense that they included people from (i) some industries, (ii) the University of Florence, and (iii) CESVIT (High-Tech Agency) research center.
-Although the project partners were in separate locations, the heterogeneous task/subtask teams were constrained to work in one place to improve the homogeneity of results - i.e., by using the same "quality manual": reference document that contained all the guidelines for project development according to the defined general criteria.
+- 2. the University of Florence, and

+- 3. CESVIT (high-tech agency) research center.

+Although the project partners were in separate locations, the heterogeneous task/subtask teams were constrained to work in one place to improve the homogeneity of results, i.e., by using the same "quality manual": reference document that contained all the guidelines for project development according to the defined general criteria.

-This experience has been also condensed in an assessment methodology that consists of a modus operandi to work with metrics in order to detect analysis and design problems, and for effort estimation and prediction.
+This experience has also been condensed in an assessment methodology that consists of a modus operandi to work with metrics in order to detect analysis and design problems, and for effort estimation and prediction.
 The approach suggests modalities for interpreting metrics results and for the validation and tuning of metrics.
 Criticisms about the adoption of specific diagrams explaining their semantics and relationships are also reported.
 These may be used for providing a clearer picture of the system under assessment.
 TAC++ tool supports and integrates the assessment methodology including an algorithm to reduce complexity in managing the typically large amount of numerical results and diagrams that are produced and have to be analyzed during system assessment.